Courseiva

 Why this answer

-Option D is correct because the error 'Cannot merge incompatible schemas' indicates differing schemas in the source data.
-Option A is wrong because insufficient DPUs cause memory errors, not schema conflicts.
-Option B is wrong because partition pruning is about filtering, not schema.
+The error 'Cannot merge incompatible schemas' indicates that some source files have a different schema than others, preventing the Glue ETL job from merging them.
+Option D is wrong because insufficient DPUs cause memory or performance errors, not schema conflicts.
+Option B is wrong because partition pruning is about filtering data, not schema mismatches.

-Option C is wrong because bookmarks track processed files, not schema issues.
+Option C is wrong because job bookmarks track processed files to avoid reprocessing, not schema issues.

 MCQeasy